brainhong913/GNN_DUNE_VTX/README.md

 So if you follow below, you shall produced :
+1. .data file as the graph raw input
+2. eid root file to fix the eid, make it align with the anatree
+3. Anatree

+#Loading the input in python

 1. Anatree for all of the files
 2. graph data, as .data
 3. eid fix file, which is a root file